andreamazz/AMScrollingNavbar/README.md

 ##Usage

 Make sure to use a subclass of `ScrollingNavigationController` for your `UINavigationController`.
+Either set the class of your `UINavigationController` in your storyboard, or create programmatically a `ScrollingNavigationController` instance in your code.

 Use `followScrollView(_: delay:)` to start following the scrolling of a scrollable view (e.g.: a `UIScrollView` or `UITableView`).
+####Swift
 ```swift
 override func viewWillAppear(animated: Bool) {
     super.viewWillAppear(animated)